As kids enter their school years, they become increasingly independent, spending

-You should have ongoing communication with your child's teacher about overall language
+Have ongoing communication with your child's teacher about overall language skills

-skills and progress.
-Kids with language comprehension and usage problems are at risk
+and progress.
+Kids with language comprehension and usage problems are at risk for

-A child who has a specific communication difficulty, such as persistent stuttering
+A child who has a specific communication problem, such as stuttering

 or a lisp, should be referred to the school speech-language